Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs/README.md

 For instance, this error is raised if you try to send an EventData that is already sent.
 - **EventDataSendError:** The Eventhubs service responds with an error when an EventData is sent.
 - **OperationTimeoutError:** EventHubConsumer.send() times out.
 - **EventHubError:** All other Eventhubs related errors.
-It is also the root error class of all the above mentioned errors.
+It is also the root error class of all the errors described above.

 ## Next steps

 ### Examples

-These are [more samples](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhubs/samples) in our repo demonstrating the usage of the library.
+There are [more samples](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhubs/samples) in our repo demonstrating the usage of the library.

 - [./samples/sync_samples/send.py](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhubs/samples/sync_samples/send.py) - use EventHubProducerClient to publish events
 - [./samples/sync_samples/recv.py](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhubs/samples/sync_samples/recv.py) - use EventHubConsumerClient to consume events